Daisy0419/Telescope-Searching-Problem/README.md

 ## 3 Running Full Experiments

-<span style="color:red">Marion to update runtime here</span>

-To re-run the full set of experiments (~5+ hours total runtime), you may either set up the environment locally or use the provided Docker container.
+To re-run the full set of experiments (~6 hours total runtime even on a machine with the recommended specs), you may either set up the environment locally or use the provided Docker container.
 Experiments can then be executed using the provided batch scripts.

 ### 3.1 Set Up the Run Environment
 #### 3.1.1 Run Experiment in a Docker Container